 Houston, Texas 77204-6054

-Students are responsible for choosing the agency, arranging their placement, and submitting all required applications and forms by Wednesday, April 12, 2017.
+Students are responsible for choosing the agency, arranging their placement, and submitting all required applications and forms by 11:59 pm on Sunday, April 15, 2018.
 Please read through the FAQ below for eligibility requirements and detailed application instructions.

 What is the purpose of the fellowship?

 What criteria are considered for selection of fellows?

 What happens after I apply for the fellowship?

 When do I know whether I have been selected for a fellowship?

 What do I do about my placement if not selected for a fellowship?

 If selected, when do I get the money?

 To allow students to gain work experience and build connections in the international legal community, with the ultimate goal of building a career on a global scale.